-The First Ten Feedback for If Life Stinks, Get Your Head Outta Your But's
+The First Ten Focus Group Feedback for If Life Stinks, Get Your Head Outta Your But's

-Because If Life Stinks, Get Your Head Outta Your But's was Book of the Day, some of our most trusted reviewers have carefully looked over the cover, the description, and other aspects of this book.
-The reviewers even read at least the first 10 pages of the book.
-They have each written a short review explaining why they plan to read the whole book or not based on the sample they read and other aspects of the book.
-Their feedback is displayed below.
-We call this awesome feature The First Ten.
+Because If Life Stinks, Get Your Head Outta Your But's was Book of the Day, some of our most trusted members have carefully looked over the cover, the description, and other aspects of this book as a part of purchase-intent focus group.
+We then asked each participant in the focus group if they planned to buy and read the book, and why they planned to buy and read the book or not.
+Their answer to that question and reasons are displayed below.
+We call this awesome feature The First Ten Focus Group.

 IMPORTANT: Any score over 10% is considered very good.
 And any score above 0% is acceptable.
 This is because we only poll about 20 or so readers, and all readers have to say "no" to almost all books.
 Over a million books are published each year.
 Even a very active reader cannot come close to even reading 1% of books out there.

 This is also why publishing books is such a tough industry.

 I would not have sampled this book on my own, as I don't read self-help books.
 I don't believe in self-help books, so reading the sample didn't change my mind about reading it.
 The title is very grabbing and made me smile.
 The book advises how to achieve success, a laudable goal.
 I liked the positive approach of the author and the way he placed the facts between each section.
 It certainly added to the book.
 However, it does not really stand out from other of its kinds.
 I won't read the book as it isn't applicable to me.
 The official review didn't sway my decision either way.